couchbase-examples/nextjs-quickstart/README.md

 Set each variable on `.env.local`:

-- `MONGODB_URI` - Your MongoDB connection string.
-If you are using [MongoDB Atlas](https://mongodb.com/atlas) you can find this by clicking the "Connect" button for your cluster.
+- `COUCHBASE_USERNAME` - The username of an authorized user on your Couchbase instance
-- `MONGODB_DB` - The name of the MongoDB database you want to use.
+- `COUCHBASE_PASSWORD` - The corresponding password for the user specified above

 ### Run Next.js in development mode